-A minimum of five GCSE subjects at Grade 5 or above in English and one other humanities subject.
+A minimum of five GCSE subjects at grade 4 or above including a grade 4 or above in History, if taken.
+However newcomers to the subject will also be welcomed, provided that they have gained some good passes in other subjects, especially English.
 Students who wish to study this course do not have to have any practical artistic skills as it is based on written research and direct observation.

 |Paper 1||Visual Analysis and Themes||This examination requires you to demonstrate your visual literacy on ‘unseen’ examples of painting, sculpture and architecture.
 The second part tests your knowledge and understanding of the two Themes (‘Identities’ and ‘War’) studied in your first year.||50% written examination (3 hours)|

 |Paper 2||Periods in the History||The two in-depth periods (eg: British and French Art 1848-99 and European Modernism 1900-1939) carry an equal weighting.
 You will encounter a range of question lengths and types but will be wellprepared for every element of this exciting course and final assessment.||50% written examination (3 hours)|